Answers to Questions about Pilonidal Disease

 - Debatable: If the symptoms are minimal, it is better to just live with the disease because the surgery is painful and difficult.
 If a physician is telling you this, then they are not familiar with cleft-lift surgery.
 The cleft-lift procedure is fairly straightforward, the recovery is usually quick, the recurrence rate is low, and the discomfort is usually less than having a pilonidal infection.
 However, since other operations for pilonidal disease are problematic – experience with these may have generated the erroneous idea that surgery for pilonidal disease usually fails.

 - False: Topical treatments or antibiotics can cure pilonidal disease.
 There are no known creams, lotions, homeopathic remedies, antiseptics, or antibiotics that will make the pilonidal disease under the skin resolve.
 It is possible, with diligent wound care to get the outward openings, such as the sinus tracts or pores, to heal shut temporarily; and antibiotics can make a flare up with pain or infection subside.
 But, the disease can still exist under the skin waiting for a time to become symptomatic.
 The most effective way to promote external healing is to allow air to circulate around the affected skin – usually by placing a dry gauze pad between the buttocks and changing it frequently.
-Some patients have described temporary success with topical Tea Tree Oil or MediHoney – which are effective antimicrobials and anti-inflammatory agents.
+Some patients have described temporary success with topical Tea Tree Oil, oregano oil, or MediHoney – which are effective antimicrobials and anti-inflammatory agents.
 But, they do not address the basic cause of the problem, which is a deep cleft; nor do they address the subcutaneous pockets of hair.
 It is not unreasonable to try these topical methods – but it often leads to a disappointing recurrence.
 Long term use of these topical agents can effectively turn a curable problem into a chronic disease.

 - Often False: Silver nitrate helps wounds heal.
 This is a caustic chemical that has very limited usefulness in the treatment of pilonidal disease.
 It chemically burns and destroys cells.
 It will not make a wound that isn’t healing because of its position in the cleft suddenly heal closed.
 It’s only utility is in situations where there is chronic inflammation, and there is exuberant healing with heaped up granulation tissue coming out of an incision or open area.
 By destroying the excessive granulation tissue, it can help the skin close and stop the drainage coming from the granulation tissue.
 Except in this very unusual instance, it is counter-productive to healing and should be avoided.

 - Sometimes true: A wound vac is a good solution for healing pilonidal wounds.
 A wound vac is an excellent way to speed up the healing of wounds that normally would heal if given enough time.
-Unfortunately, pilonidal wounds often will not heal until the glutal cleft is flattened – and although a wound vac may initally speed up healing, they do not do anything to prevent recurrence of the pilonidal disease.
+Unfortunately, pilonidal wounds often will not heal until the gluteal cleft is flattened – and although a wound vac may initially speed up healing, they do not do anything to prevent recurrence of the pilonidal disease.
 A wound vac is often a temporary measure that gives the illusion of solving the problem, but sadly does not.
 It is a cumbersome, time consuming, uncomfortable, expensive, and awkward solution for young active patients.
 A cleft lift is a much quicker and less painful solution.

 Answers to Questions about a Pilonidal Abscess